Scalar field dark matter with a cosh potential, revisited: Discussion and conclusions

 Another question that usually arises within the context of SF DM models is the possible formation of a Bose-Einstein condensate (BEC).
 Much attention has been put forward in the formation of a BEC for the axion case ever since the results reported in~\citep{Sikivie2009}.
 However, such results have been heavily contested because of the attractive (negative) self-interaction attributed to axion-like potentials~\citep{Guth2015}.
 Actually, previous works had already shown that BEC formation is possible for repulsive (positive) self-interactions by means of an inverse particle cascade that populates the zero-mode in the distribution function of particles~\citep{PineiroOrioli2015}, whereas the opposite happens, eg the depopulation of the zero-mode by a direct particle cascade, for attractive (negative) self-interactions.
 The cosh potential~\eqref{eq:0} has a repulsive self-interaction, and then the formation of a BEC is an expected result that would clearly differentiate it from axion-like potentials.

 A SFDM model with a cosh potential is a candidate as good as the free model to be an alternative to CDM, with the added advantages of being a non-linear potential with a positive definite self-interaction.
 As is currently known for such kind of DM models, there is a good agreement with observations from large (CMB, MPS) to small scales (eg dwarf spheroidals), but the question remains about its appropriateness for the full range of scales.
-Of particular interest are constraints from Lyman-$\alpha$ observations, which have since the study in~\citep{Amendola2006} been a point of major concern for the preferred model with $m_{a22} \sim 1$~\citep{Zhang2017b,Zhang2017a,Irsic2017,Armengaud2017,Nori2018a,Li2018}, but we may have to wait for the development of better numerical simulations before we can decide firmly about the viability of the model.
+Of particular interest are constraints from Lyman-$\alpha$ observations, which have since the study in~\citep{Amendola2006} been a point of major concern for the preferred model with $m_{a22} \sim 1$~\citep{Zhang2017b,Zhang2017d,Irsic2017,Armengaud2017,Nori2018a,Li2018}, but we may have to wait for the development of better numerical simulations before we can decide firmly about the viability of the model.

-\acknowledgments This work was partially supported by Programa para el Desarrollo Profesional Docente; Direcci\'on de Apoyo a la Investigaci\'on y al Posgrado, Universidad de Guanajuato; and CONACyT M\'exico under Grant No. 17899.
+\acknowledgments I am grateful to Varun Sahni for useful comments and suggestions about the manuscript.
+This work was partially supported by Programa para el Desarrollo Profesional Docente; Direcci\'on de Apoyo a la Investigaci\'on y al Posgrado, Universidad de Guanajuato 010/2019; and CONACyT M\'exico under Grants No. A1-S-17899 and 286897.